Apocalypse (Mahavishnu Orchestra album)

-Apocalypse is the Mahavishnu Orchestra's fourth album and third studio album, released in 1974.

-It is performed by the second line-up of the Mahavishnu Orchestra and the London Symphony Orchestra.
+Apocalypse is the third studio album by the jazz fusion band Mahavishnu Orchestra.
+Released in 1974 by Columbia Records, it is the first album of the second lineup of the Mahavishnu Orchestra and features the London Symphony Orchestra.
 It was produced by George Martin, who regarded it as "one of the best records [he had] ever made".
+It is the fourth album in its chronology after Between Nothingness and Eternity.

 The back cover features a poem by Sri Chinmoy as well as a group photo of those who created the album.